Susan S. Silbey

 Professor Susan S. Silbey is Leon and Anne Goldberg Professor of Humanities, Professor of Sociology and Anthropology, Professor of Behavioral and Policy Sciences, Sloan School of Management, and Head of Anthropology at the Massachusetts Institute of Technology.

 Silbey is interested in the governance, regulatory and audit processes in complex organizations.
-Her current research focuses on systems for managing diverse activities including environment, health and safety hazards.
+Her current research focuses on the creation of management systems for containing risks, including ethical lapses, as well as environment, health and safety hazards.

 Previous books include The Common Place of Law: Stories from Everyday Life (with Patricia Ewick) (1998), In Litigation: Do the'Haves' Still Come Out Ahead (with Herbert Kritzer) (2003), Law and Science (I): Epistemological, Evidentiary, and Relational Engagements, and Law and Science (II): Regulation of Property, Practices, and Products (2008).

 Silbey is the recipient of numerous prizes and awards including a John Simon Guggenheim Foundation Fellowship (2009), Doctor Honoris Causa from Ecole Normale Superiere Cachan in Paris (2006) and the Harry Kalven Jr. Prize for advancing the sociology of law (2009).
 She is Past President of the Law & Society Association, and a fellow of the American Academy of Political and Social Science.

 The Struggle for Accountability: Trust and Surveillance in the Cultures of Science